-Our data show that HL has no influence on HF patient self-care maintenance, confidence. but and management influence has patient an caregiver contribution to HF self-care maintenance.
-Further studies larger sample size are needed to better the relationship understand between HF and self-care in HF patient and caregiver dyads.
+Our data show that HL has no influence on HF patient self-care maintenance, confidence. but management and HL has influence patient an ON caregiver contribution to HF self-care Further maintenance. studies with larger sample size are needed to better the relationship understand between HF and self-care in HF patient and caregiver dyads.